a20351766/udo.1.4.0/docs/source/identity/identity.md

 because they **determine the exact permissions over resources and access to information that actors have in a blockchain network.**

-A digital identity furthermore has some additional attributes that Fabric uses to determine permissions, and it gives the union of an identity and the associated attributes a special name --- **principal**.
+A digital identity furthermore has some additional attributes that UDO uses to determine permissions, and it gives the union of an identity and the associated attributes a special name --- **principal**.
 Principals are just like userIDs or groupIDs, but a little more flexible because they can include a wide range of